-“Thriller,” already a success as a record alone, being certified platinum and selling over over one million physical copies, and album still holding the title of “best selling album in the world,” with 66 million copies sold, was a cinematic masterpiece in concept, costume and choreography.
+“Thriller,” already a success as a song alone, being certified platinum and selling over one million physical copies and the album still holding the title of “Best Selling Album in the World” with 66 million copies sold, was a cinematic masterpiece in concept, costume, and choreography.

 Ice Cube “It Was A Good Day” (1992)